justicedemocrats/new-site/src/pages/landing/index.md

   **We need a Democratic Party that fights for its voters, not just its corporate donors.** That's why we helped elect Alexandria Ocasio-Cortez to Congress.
 We need leadership in the Democratic Party that will represent and fight for our communities.

-  **In the era of Donald Trump and his billionaire cabinet, we will fight for an America that belongs to all its people. **We are unafraid of taking on out-of-touch incumbents in primary challenges.
+  **In the era of Donald Trump and his billionaire cabinet, we will fight for an America that belongs to all its people. **We are unafraid of taking on out-of-touch incumbents in primary challenges because we don't need to just elect more Democrats, we need to elect better Democrats.
 It's time to usher in a new generation of Democrats who have a bold vision to transform our economy and democracy.
 firstCalloutIcon: /img/jd_site_circlefinger_1_50x50.svg
 firstCalloutText: >-
   It’s time to transform the Democratic Party into a party that fights for all